jnessier/Bootstrap-Fileselect/README.md

 # Bootstrap-Fileselect
 ## Introduction
-Every browser has a different design for file input fields, also known as file selects or upload form controls.
-And Twitter Bootstrap don't offers any components for this type of fields.

-But Bootstrap Fileselect is a small jQuery plugin, will help you, to get a the file input fields styled like the other form controls of Twitter Bootstrap.
+Bootstrap Fileselect is a jQuery plugin and gives you a bootstrap-styled form controls for file uploads, also know as file selects or file input fields, with some kind of validation support and customization.

 ## Installation
 Download the latest release [here](https://github.com/Neoflow/Bootstrap-Fileselect/releases) and use start using it like in the code example